 - A few of your family members have four legs, claws, and a lot of hair!
 It’s no secret that pets can contribute to tears, stains, and break in textile, so it no longer fits tightly around the furniture frame.

-- It might surprise you to know that your wardrobe could be the thing wearing down your upholstery.
-Let’s say your sofa is where you spend the majority of your downtime, but you notice some stains or tears after some use.
-This could be due to your blue jeans rubbing on the material or buttons and grommets on your pants snagging the fabric.
-If you find that this is the case, consider looking into a material that isn’t as fragile.
+- It might surprise you that your wardrobe could be the thing wearing down your upholstery.
+Let’s say your sofa is where you spend most of your downtime, but you notice some stains or tears after some use.
+This could be due to your blue jeans rubbing the material or buttons and grommets on your pants snagging the fabric.
+If you find this is the case, consider looking into a material that isn’t as fragile.
 After all, we can’t count on you changing your outfit before lounging on the sofa.